Rehashed - #1 Riding the Cryptocurrency Regulatory Wave:

 March 28- AI-Day, Auckland NZ here

 March 30 - Bittrex to remove 82 coin wallets.
-See here for the complete list.

 Thanks for your company, stay tuned for next week’s edition of Rehashed.